19hours/sg-statutes/Acts/Women’s Charter.md

 (2) Upon an application to vary any order made under section 37 of the repealed Minor Offences Ordinance (Cap.
 24, 1936 Ed.) or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance (Cap.
 44, 1955 Ed.), the court may make under section 72 any order which it could have made upon an application under section 69 or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance.

-[65

-### Power of District or Magistrate’s Court to refuse order where High Court proceedings more convenient
+### Power of District Court or Magistrate’s Court to refuse order where High Court proceedings more convenient

 76\.—(1) If in the opinion of the District Court or the Magistrate’s Court the matters in question between the parties or any of them would be more conveniently dealt with by the High Court, the District Court or the Magistrate’s Court may refuse to make an order and in that case there shall be no appeal from its decision.

 (2) The High Court or a Judge thereof shall have power, by order in any proceedings in the High Court relating to or comprising the same subject-matter as the application refused or any part thereof under subsection (1), to direct the District Court or the Magistrate’s Court to rehear or determine the same.

-[66

 ### Appeal